The Comeback Trail (2020 film): Production

 The project was announced in May 2019, with Robert De Niro, Tommy Lee Jones and Morgan Freeman cast in the film, written and directed by George Gallo.
 Zach Braff and Eddie Griffin were added later that month.
 Emile Hirsch joined the next month.

-Filming began in early June 2019 and continued to July throughout New Mexico.
+Filming began in early June 2019 and continued to July throughout New Mexico including the Bonanza Creek Ranch.

 Release

 The Comeback Trail premiered at the 17th Monte-Carlo Comedy Film Festival on October 9, 2020.
-It was initially scheduled to be theatrically released in the United States on November 13, 2020, but was delayed to July 23, 2021, again to November 18, 2022 and then to 2023.
+It was initially scheduled to be theatrically released in the United States on November 13, 2020, but was delayed to July 23, 2021, and then to November 18, 2022, before being pulled from the schedule entirely.
+Eventually, the film was released in the U.S. theatrically and on video on demand on February 25, 2025.

-On June 19, 2021 the film was released through Sky Cinema on the Sky TV and Now TV platforms in the United Kingdom.
+The film was first released theatrically in Australia on November 12, 2020.
+On June 19, 2021, it was released through Sky Cinema on the Sky TV and Now TV platforms in the United Kingdom.

 Reception

-On Rotten Tomatoes, the film holds an approval rating of 30% based on 23 reviews, with an average rating of 5.2/10.
+On Rotten Tomatoes, the film holds an approval rating of 33% based on 24 reviews, with an average rating of 5.2/10.